kennybradley/HomeSecurity/readme.md

 The response rate is dependent on how many cameras there are attached, but with fewer than 8 cameras the notifications come in significantly faster than when I was using Ring.
 With 4 cameras, text notifications come in after about 500ms and images are delivered in under 2 seconds (this will be dependent on your data connection though).

 The setup is cheaper though it requires some setup.
 Ring has bundles with 4 cameras for $400 + tax plus a subscription of $100 a year.
 Arlo has options that run from $600 to $1000 + tax plus a subscription of $10 a month.
-My entire setup cost $291 + tax, no subscriptions.
+My entire setup cost $291 + tax, most of the features you pay the subscription for are possible to do locally with a little more work.

 * Reolink cameras (often on sale for $40)
 * Raspberry pi 4 (any version, RAM isn't an issue) starts at $35